Deloris-NLP/CRNTM/README.md

 ### 3. Grid Parameters Searching

 ​	In the experiment part, for each baseline, we follow the authors’ setting.
 For Gaussian mixture components number $M$ of CRNTM_GMD, we find the Gaussian mixture components number by a grid-search with a search scope of $\{5, 10, 15, 20, 25, 30, 35\}$.
-Table 6 in paper shows the search results, and best values of the hyper-parameters.
+Table 6 in paper shows the search results, and the best values of the hyper-parameters.

-**PS**: To better review the capacity of CRNTM, we run it 5 times under the same group of parameters and present the averager result on the testing set.
+**PS**: To better review the capacity of CRNTM, we run it 5 times under the same group of parameters and present the average result on the testing set.